Brooks PureFlow 6 Review Facts

 The sixth version of the PureFlow Brooks Running series follows the same path their predecessors took.
-This means their focus is still about natural running.
+This means their focus is still on natural running.
 The Brooks PureFlow line comes from the years in which minimalism marked the trends in every brand.
 Brooks decided to make a collection of shoes inspired by that very need.
 That is, to run closer to the ground and with a more natural mechanic.
 But the clear difference of the PureFlow line regarding the other so-called ‘minimalists’, is that you get to feel enough cushioning under your feet.
-This is a model for runners with a neutral stride , and a light/medium bodyweight.
+This is a model for runners with a neutral stride, and a light/medium bodyweight.
 PureGrit (trail), PureCadence (with extra support), PureFlow (cushioned), PureConnect (natural running) and PureDrift (the closest to minimalism), make up the Pure Project.

 The Brooks PureFlow 6 outsoles are a mix of protection, comfort, and flexibility.
 You´ll be amazed regarding how flexible they are.
 The sole of the Brooks Pureflow 6 is curious, we say curious because it seems to be too thick for natural running shoes, but it is not.
 There are pressure grooves both in the heel and in the forefoot.
 There are also holes distributed throughout the sole that help improve the flexion of the Brooks

 Its midsole measures 24 millimeters in the heel and 20 millimeters in the front.
 This is not exactly tiny but it does have less than the Ghost (30 millimeters) one of Brooks' classic cushioning shoes.
 Its flexible midsole provides a feeling underfoot that has been described as enjoyable.
 You will even have the sensation of running barefoot